 Honoring not her longevity, but her legacy, the BMC has planned eight months of concerts, special programs and initiatives to celebrate an extraordinary woman whose life touched so many.
 It's a birthday bash with 100 candles on the cake, but more importantly, a million notes in dozens of concerts between now and May, and millions more notes still to be played and sung.

 "We're celebrating a really, really profoundly great musician, and, I think, a great person," said Susan Dedell, who is artistic director of the BMC's Blanche Moyse Centennial celebration.
-"Music is in her life in a way that it isn't for a lot of people.
-She's aware that music is expressive of deeply profound connections on a spiritual level."

 The celebration begins this weekend with a concert Sunday at 8 p.m., at the Old Tavern at Grafton.
 This Monday, Sept.
 21, the BMC honors her legacy in education with an evening forum on how to practice titled "Practice in Action," at 6:30 p.m.
 And on Friday, Sept, 25, the Genzinger String Quartet, featuring three former members of Moyse's New England Bach Festival Orchestra, will perform in Centre Congregational Church in Brattleboro at 7:30 p.m.
 For details, visit www.bmcvt.org or call 802-257-4523.